tyrellto/basketball-free-throw-prediction/README.md

 An average accuracy of 67% was achieved in predicting free throw outcomes based on skeletal movements.

 #### Visualizations:
-[Note: The notebook contains visualizations detailing the analysis and outcomes.
+[Note: The notebooks contain visualizations detailing the analysis and outcomes.
 Please check the specific sections for graphical representations.]

 #### Technologies Used:
 - Python
 - Brekel Body Software
 - Depth Perception Camera

+### Key Takeaways:
+- Data acquisition took most of our time.
+-

 ---